Summary

 The Future of Stablecoin Payments

-The future of stablecoin infrastructure and cross-border payments is bright, with the market projected to handle 15% of global retail cross-border payments by 2026.
+The future of stablecoin infrastructure and cross-border payments is bright, with the market projected to handle 15 percent of global retail cross-border payments by 2026.
 Innovations like tokenized payment rails and enhanced interoperability are on the horizon, while regulatory harmonization could emerge.
-Success depends on addressing privacy, environmental, and accessibility challenges to ensure stablecoins benefit a global audience, not just tech-savvy incumbents, shaping a more inclusive financial future.